cgabas/kerja_kursus_SK_batch_07/README.md

    - [Database + tables](https://drive.google.com/drive/folders/17mYzm09Z2iTto87RjVU7fPn2zCUCwq5_?usp=sharing) only, no data included
    - [Database + tables + dummy data](https://drive.google.com/file/d/11H3kvz6VM49Ag_Avni7cltcJDmDrO4DE/view?usp=sharing), if you don't want to fill out the data manualy

-2. After downloading, unzip the folder and you should get a file called`sistem-program-intervensiDB.sql`, and make sure you know where the file's location either.
+2. After downloading, unzip the folder and you should get a file called `sistem-program-intervensiDB.sql`, and make sure you know where the file's location is.

 3. Open up "phpMyAdmin" and click on the Import tab.

    ![Import DB](style/image/PHPMYADMIN3.JPG "Choose your file")

 > [!NOTE]
 > You also can just leave it like that, `.zip`, and import the zip file itself.